 Well-managed riparian land also has benefits for farmers including easier stock management and access to better quality water for stock from troughs.
 Riparian vegetation also acts as windbreaks for protecting stock and reducing soil erosion.

-- Riparian Action Plan for Wimmera (PDF, 2.3 MB)
+- Regional Riparian Action Plans final report (PDF, 1.3 MB)

-The achievements reports for the first two years of the action plan’s implementation – 2015/16 to 2016/17 – with further case studies of riparian projects across Victoria, are also available.
+The annual achievements reports for the five years of the action plan’s implementation – 2015-16 to 2019-20 – with further case studies of riparian projects across Victoria, are also available.